University status and response

 The University maintains a number of key measures in place to keep our community safe.

-- Arrangements are in place to facilitate government guidance on the delayed return of some students for Hilary term.
+- Arrangements are in place to facilitate government guidance on teaching in Hilary term.
 See our student coronavirus hub for more information.

 - The Testing for COVID-19: Early Alert Service is available to staff and students at both the Radcliffe Observatory Quarter (ROQ) city centre testing site and the Old Road Campus testing site in Headington.
 Tests can be booked via the COVID testing booking site.